MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

   - D365CE
 ---

-# Troubleshoot model-driven apps form issues
+# Troubleshoot form issues in model-driven apps

-Troubleshooting issues in Unified Interface is important when you're working with forms and trying to fix the issues that happen when loading a form, running a script, working with events, or saving data.
+Troubleshooting issues in Unified Interface is important when you're working with forms and trying to fix issues that occur when loading a form, running a script, working with events, or saving data.

 This article helps fix some common issues that you might encounter while working with model-driven app forms.